loadingplay/slate/source/includes/_cellars.md

 | Parameter | Default    | Description                             |
 | --------- | ---------- | --------------------------------------- |
 | sku_list  | (required) | a list of product sku separate by comma |

+* this endpoint always take sku, but if not send, then try take sku_list